CT scan: Cancer

-Early estimates of harm from CT are partly based on similar radiation exposures experienced by those present during the atomic bomb explosions in Japan after the Second World War and those of nuclear industry workers.
-Some experts project that in the future, between three and five percent of all cancers would result from medical imaging.

-An Australian study of 10.9 million people reported that the increased incidence of cancer after CT scan exposure in this cohort was mostly due to irradiation.
-In this group, one in every 1,800 CT scans was followed by an excess cancer.
-If the lifetime risk of developing cancer is 40% then the absolute risk rises to 40.05% after a CT.
+There are contrarian views and the debate is ongoing.
 Some studies have shown that publications indicating an increased risk of cancer from typical doses of body CT scans are plagued with serious methodological limitations and several highly improbable results, concluding that no evidence indicates such low doses cause any long-term harm.

 One study estimated that as many as 0.4% of cancers in the United States resulted from CT scans, and that this may have increased to as much as 1.5 to 2% based on the rate of CT use in 2007.
 Others dispute this estimate, as there is no consensus that the low levels of radiation used in CT scans cause damage.
 Lower radiation doses are used in many cases, such as in the investigation of renal colic.

 A person's age plays a significant role in the subsequent risk of cancer.
 Estimated lifetime cancer mortality risks from an abdominal CT of a one-year-old is 0.1%, or 1:1000 scans.
 The risk for someone who is 40 years old is half that of someone who is 20 years old with substantially less risk in the elderly.
 The International Commission on Radiological Protection estimates that the risk to a fetus being exposed to 10 mGy (a unit of radiation exposure) increases the rate of cancer before 20 years of age from 0.03% to 0.04% (for reference a CT pulmonary angiogram exposes a fetus to 4 mGy).
 A 2012 review did not find an association between medical radiation and cancer risk in children noting however the existence of limitations in the evidences over which the review is based.
 CT scans can be performed with different settings for lower exposure in children with most manufacturers of CT scans as of 2007 having this function built in.
 Furthermore, certain conditions can require children to be exposed to multiple CT scans.

-Current evidence suggests informing parents of the risks of pediatric CT scanning.
+Current recommendations are to inform patients of the risks of CT scanning.
+However, employees of imaging centers tend not to communicate such risks unless patients ask.